-Generally yes, however, it is not guaranteed so you may want to ask your provider ahead of time.
+Generally yes, however, it is not guaranteed so you may want to ask your provider and test, if possible at all ahead of time.

 Most protocols used in faxing were written with the intent of sending signals over traditional phone circuits using sounds, which were then turned back into data by the receiving fax machine.
 This type of communication expects a constant, steady transmission of ordered data without any loss.

 In a VoIP Internet world, voice is compressed and converted into packets that travel independently, some may arrive out of order, and some may be lost/discarded without any noticeable voice degradation.
 This, however poses problems for traditional fax transmissions.

 You may want to make the following changes:

 - slow down the fax machine transmission speed (baud rate)

 - turn off or disable ECM (error correction mode), a default setting of many fax machines.